CLIFF GARDENS

 BED 1 - THE SHINGLE COLONISERS

-Shingle consists of pebble stones of various sizes and sand which is derived from ground down flint stones and chalk.
-It contains no SOIL or humus for plants.
+Shingle consists of pebble stones of various sizes and sand which is derived from ground down flintstones and chalk.
+It contains no soil or humus for plants.
 Certain plants have the characteristics that allow them to arrive as seeds, and take root and thrive in these conditions.
-The plants you see here are examples of these plants.
-Sea Kale with thick succulent leaves and cuticles, very deep tap roots to attach; Yellow horned poppy with grey hairy leaves and rosette formation to protect the young plant, low lying stonecrops, tough leaved sea beet.
-Short lived plants like scurvy grass that can grow when weather is more clement..
+The plants in this bed are examples of these colonisers: Sea kale with thick succulent leaves and cuticles, very deep tap roots to attach; Yellow horned-poppy with grey hairy leaves to slow down water loss and rosette formation to protect the young growing tip; low lying Stonecrops; tough leaved Sea-beet.
+Short lived plants like Scurvygrass that can grow and set seed in good weather.